QuyQP1505/Zoo_Management/README.md

 # Zoo Management

+## Overview

-This is a small project of Lab221.
-I created an manager for managing animals in zoo.
+This is a small project from Lab221 designed to manage animals in a zoo.
+It features a simple manager to handle various types of animals and perform essential actions related to zoo management.

-There are four type of animals in the zoo:
- - Animals with four legs: Lion, Tiger,...
- - Animals can fly: Flamingo, Eagle,...
- - Animals cannot fly: Monkey, Penguin,...
- - Animal zero leg: Cobra, Viper,...
+## Animal Types

+The zoo has four types of animals:

+1. **Four-legged animals:** Lion, Tiger, etc.
+2. **Animals that can fly:** Flamingo, Eagle, etc.
+3. **Animals that cannot fly:** Monkey, Penguin, etc.
+4. **Animals with zero legs:** Cobra, Viper, etc.

+## Features

-The project can do some actions:
+The project supports the following actions:

+1. **Load Data from File:**
- - 1.Load data from file.
-This file contain information of animals in the zoo
+   - Load information about the animals in the zoo from a file.

- - 2.Add new animal steps:
+2. **Add New Animal:**
-   + Step 1: Choose animal type
+   - Step 1: Choose the type of animal.
-   + Step 2: Enter info mation of animal (weight, food,...)
+   - Step 2: Enter information about the animal (weight, food, etc.).

- - 3.Update animal:
+3. **Update Animal:**
-   + Step 1: Search animal ID, the program will return to the main menu if the ID not exist.
+   - Step 1: Search for the animal by ID.
+If the ID does not exist, the program will return to the main menu.
-   + Step 2: Choose information you want to change
+   - Step 2: Choose the information you want to update.

- - 4.Search animal:
+4. **Search Animal:**
-   + Step 1: Search animal ID, the program will return to the main menu if the ID not exist.
+   - Step 1: Search for the animal by ID.
+If the ID does not exist, the program will return to the main menu.
-   + Step 2: Press Yes/No to determine delete or not.
+   - Step 2: Confirm whether to delete the animal (Yes/No).
- - 5.Show animal
- - 6.Save to file

-That all about my small project of Zoo Management.
-Thanks for reading!
+5. **Show Animals:**
+   - Display the list of animals in the zoo.

+6. **Save to File:**
+   - Save the current list of animals to a file.

+## Conclusion

+This Zoo Management project is a small yet functional tool for managing a variety of animals in a zoo.
+Thank you for reading!